 But Glenn wasn't the kind of guy who was just about his career.
 He was dedicated to his family.
 In his words, "My first commitment is to them."
 He'd also developed quite a fondness for golf, a game at which he excelled.
 He even golfed in celebrity and pro-am tournaments for several years.
 Additionally, he participated in benefit tournaments to raise money for causes such as leukemia research and treatment, as well as the prevention and treatment of child abuse.
 Other charitable interests include the Aspen Youth Experience, which gives inner-city youths a chance to get out in the mountains, and the Children's Christian Fund.
 Glenn was always drawn the most towards children's charities.
 He didn't make a big show about giving to causes, but he was generous and caring.

-In late October of 2015, Glenn was hospitalized.
-Reports vary, but it appears he had pneumonia on top of the intestinal problems that had plagued him since the eighties.
-His recovery was complicated by the medications he took to deal with his rheumatoid arthritis.
-They weakened his ability to fight off the pneumonia and recover as he had done so many times before.
+In November of 2015, Glenn once again underwent surgery for the intestinal problems that had plagued him since the eighties.
+This time, however,his recovery was complicated by the medications he took to fight his rheumatoid arthirtis.
+They weakened his ability to fight off the pneumonia that occurred as a side effect.
 On top of his acute ulceritive colitis, it was just too much for his body to take.